 If glaucoma is found, your doctor might use one or several medications to help you get better.
 Laser surgery can also help, as it allows your doctor to address the source of poor eye drainage.
 After surgery, your eye may no longer swell, and that could reduce your need for medication management.

 The vision you lose due to glaucoma can be permanent, however.
-When nerves are significantly damaged, they don't always heal.
-That's why prevention is so critical.
+When nerves are significantly damaged, they do not always heal.
+That is why prevention is so critical.
 But even if you do lose vision, your doctor can help you understand how to cope with the loss and continue to enjoy your life.

 Parkinson’s Disease: Motor Control and Nerve Damage Combine

 When we think of Parkinson's disease, we think of muscles.
 People with the condition tend to slur their words, stumble as they walk, and jerk their arms and legs periodically.